 These relations between scenarios and possibilities can be articulated around six (dis)positions or logics, from the viewpoint of the network movements: of resistance, of counterattack, of hacking, of symbiosis, of improvement or development, and of alternative construction.
 The mere "acceptation" of the four scenarios may count as a seventh possibility, but we do not believe it necessary to attend to it, since it identifies itself with the scenario itself given in each case.
 This (dis)positions imply a relation to what exist, but their sense, direction and strength vary from one to the other 122.
-In order to give content to possibilities that answer or emerge in relation) to them.
+In order to give content to each of them, we can revise the scenarios mentioned above and draft some of the possible answers (or possibilities that answer or emerge in relation) to them.

-While in the first five cases the reference to the existing scenario, and to their central actors, occupy the front stage, in the sixth the front stage is occupied by the alternative desired.
+122 While in the first five cases the reference to the existing scenario, and to their central actors, occupy the front stage, in the sixth the front stage is occupied by the alternative desired.
 While the first two are fundamentally negative positions and the last two, positive, the two in the middle are defined by their polivalent logics.